The Benefits of MSAR®

-The economics of the MSAR® technology solution enables the refinery to obtain a premium residual oil value, whilst still allowing the MSAR® to be sold at a discount to HFO to incentivise and attract end-users.
+The economics of the MSAR® technology solution enable the refinery to obtain a premium residual oil value, whilst still allowing the MSAR® to be sold at a discount to HFO to incentivise and attract end-users.

-Click here for Refinery Case Study
+Refinery Case Study

 Additionally, as a stable emulsion fuel, MSAR® can be handled easily at ambient temperatures (circa 20-30°C), which materially reduces handling and storage costs compared with HFO which typically has to be heated to much higher temperatures (60-100°C) to enable it to be stored and pumped readily.

-As the oil phase is pre-atomised within MSAR® to very small sizes (5-10microns) compared with atomised HFO droplets (100 microns), this increased surface area enables essentially complete combustion, leaving virtually no carbon particulates in the exhaust gases.
+As the oil phase is pre-atomised within MSAR® to very small sizes ( 5-10 microns) compared with atomised HFO droplets (100 microns), this increased surface area enables essentially complete combustion, leaving virtually no carbon particulates in the exhaust gases.
 The inherent water within MSAR® also reduces the temperature of combustion, which reduces NOx emissions significantly.

 So in addition to the economic benefits of yield shift and reduced handling costs, the technically superior “pre-atomised” MSAR® fuel has enhanced combustion features compared with conventional residual fuels, including: